n8n-io/n8n-docs/docs/integrations/builtin/cluster-nodes/root-nodes/n8n-nodes-langchain.agent/index.md

 An AI agent is an autonomous system that receives data, makes rational decisions, and acts within its environment to achieve specific goals.

-The AI Agent node gives you six agent options, each designed for a specific use case.
+The AI Agent node gives you six LangChain agent options.

 On this page, you'll find a summary of the available agents with links to more detailed pages on each, templates and examples, and links to more resources.

 /// note | Connect a tool
 You must connect at least one tool [sub-node](/inteigrations/builtin-cluster-nodes/sub-nodes/) to an AI Agent node.
 ///

+## Available agents

 n8n provides these agents: